 The first time I tried Muhammara was at Momed, a modern Mediterranean restaurant in Beverly Hills.
-I had no idea what it was, so the waitress kindly let us sample some before we placed our order.
+I had never head of it before, but the waitress kindly let us sample some before we placed our order.
 Upon our first bites, Travis and I looked at each other with huge grins on our faces.
 We both LOVED it.
 I immediately knew that I had to try and recreate it at home.

 Muhammara, which is quite common in Syrian and Turkish cuisine, is a delicious roasted red pepper dip served with warm pita.
 This dip has incredible texture thanks to blended walnuts and breadcrumbs.
 It is thick, vibrant in color, and so perfectly spiced from cumin and red pepper flakes.